 System Perspective

-The gateway is typically used as a means to provide bridge between a C-Link and a FCL link.
-One example is SOE Input controller system on the C-Link side, and 6 FPCIOs cards on the FCL link side.
+The gateway is typically used as a bridge between a C-Link and a FCL link.
+One example of its implementation is SOE Input controller system on the C-Link side, and 6 FPCIOs cards on the FCL link side.

 System Functions

-The FPC08 collects all incoming remote DDB data from the C-Link, and formats the FCL link data for broadcasting to the FCL links.
+The FPC08 collects all incoming remote DDB data from the C-Link and formats the FCL link data for broadcasting to the FCL links.
 It also can provide a FCL interface implementation for use by the FPCIO side to broadcast response data to the EWS on the C-Link.

 HFC-FPC08 Gateway Cards

-A 14-slot HFC-6000 rack shall be used to install redundant HFC-FPC08 gateway controllers.
+A 14-slot HFC-6000 rack is used to install redundant HFC-FPC08 gateway controllers.
 The HFC-FPC08 has 2 Ethernet ports to be used for C-Link networks and FCL link for 6 paired FPCIO cards.

 User Characteristics